cboettig/ews-review/manuscript.md

 -   Rapid regime shifts that are not bifurcations are not expected to exhibit CSD.
 However, CSD may be observed if
-    -   A transition occurs due to repeated stochastic events that resemble CSD [@Boettiger2012d]
+    -   A transition occurs due to stochastic events that resemble CSD [@Boettiger2012d]
     -   CSD occurs due to other processes in the system occuring simultaneously